mikemartinez99/Ifetroban/README.md

 ## plotESMulti Function

 We can plot similar terms on a single plot to visualize concordant enrichment profiles with the `plotESMulti` function.
 Within the function definition in the `code/GSEA_Barcode_Enrichment_Plots.R` folder, you can change the `pvalue_table` argument to `FALSE` if you do not want to plot pvalues and adjusted pvalues next to the term.
 You can also adjust the `ES_geom` argument to `"dot"` if you prefer a dotted line instead of a solid line. **If you change the function definition, you need to re-run the `source` command above so the functions can update!**
 This function is really useful if you want to show similar pathways or terms which have similar enrichment profiles.
+Typically 3-4 terms can fit on a single plot.
+You could include more but plots might become difficult to read if >5 terms are included.
+In this case, further customization might be needed to ensure highly differentiable color palettes and font formatting.

 To implement the `plotESMulti` function, you will need to pass the following: